wildseansy/sanity-plugin-playback-marker/README.md

 For entering values in `mm:ss` format like `03:45`, and reflecting them in your sanity model as second numeric values.
 This input can be used to both reflect a time or a second length.
 The intention is to make it easier for CMS managers to input these values when referencing playback.

+For more info, [see this post](https://seansy.medium.com/sanity-io-the-time-seconds-field-e5f2db779bb3) on how to integrate with your sanity model

 ## Installation

 ```bash